-From 1997 to 1999, researchers used gill nets to experimentally eradicate nonnative fish from 2 park waterbodies, which showed that fish eradication was feasible.
-In 2001, SEKI began to implement preliminary (experimental) restoration of MYLFs (NPS 2001).
-The primary goal was to assess the feasibility of SEKI staff using gill nets and electrofishers to eradicate nonnative fish from low- to moderate-use individual waterbodies having short associated streams.
+From 1997 to 1999, researchers used gill nets to experimentally eradicate nonnative fish from two park waterbodies, which showed that fish eradication was feasible.
+In 2001, SEKI began to implement preliminary (experimental) restoration of MYLFs.
+The Environmental Assessment for the Preliminary Restoration of Mountain Yellow-legged Frogs (NPS 2001, 2009) was established with a primary goal to assess the feasibility of SEKI staff using gill nets and electrofishers to eradicate nonnative fish from low-to moderate-use individual waterbodies having short associated streams.
 The purpose of the program was to restore aquatic habitat for native species, with an emphasis on improving the status of imperiled MYLFs.

-From 2001 to 2012, SEKI removed nearly 48,000 nonnative fish (Figure 2) from targeted waterbodies and streams (NPS 2012A, NPS unpublished data).
-By 2010, SEKI had fully eradicated fish from 8 waterbodies and nearly eradicated fish from 3 waterbodies; MYLFs in nine of these waterbodies remained disease-free 3 years after fish removal.
-During this time average tadpole density in these 9 waterbodies increased by 13-fold (from 0.8 to 10.1 per 10 m of shoreline), while average frog density increased by 14-fold (from 0.8 to 11.1 per 10 m of shoreline; NPS 2011A; Figure 3).
+From 2001 to 2013, SEKI removed 50,201 nonnative fish (Figure 2) from targeted waterbodies and streams (NPS 2015A, NPS unpublished data).
+By 2013, SEKI had fully eradicated fish from 10 waterbodies, nearly eradicated fish from 9 waterbodies, and began fish eradications in 4 waterbodies (initiated in 2012).
+MYLFs in nine of these waterbodies remained disease-free three years after fish removal.
+During this time average tadpole density in these 9 waterbodies increased by 13-fold (from 0.8 to 10.1 per 10 m of shoreline), while average frog density increased by 14-fold (from 0.8 to 11.1 per 10 m of shoreline) (NPS 2011A; Figure 3).
 One waterbody showed an overall 49-fold increase from 0.9 to 43.9 individuals per 32 ft (10 m) of shoreline.
-Several of these MYLF populations are now among the largest in the Sierra Nevada.
-In addition, garter snakes were 10 times more likely to be found in fish removal waterbodies versus fish-containing control waterbodies where no removal was conducted (NPS 2012A; Figure 4).
-This difference is likely attributable to the presence of increased numbers of MYLFs, which are a primary prey of garter snakes, in fishless waterbodies versus fish-containing waterbodies (Knapp et al. 2007).
+Several of these MYLF populations are now the largest in the Sierra Nevada.
+In addition, mountain garter snakes were more likely to be found in fish removal waterbodies versus fish-containing control waterbodies where no removal was conducted (NPS 2015A; see Figure 4 below).
+This difference is likely attributable to the presence of increased numbers of MYLFs (which are a primary prey of garter snakes) in fishless waterbodies versus fish-containing waterbodies (Knapp et al. 2007).
+These results show that using SEKI staff to eradicate nonnative fish using gill nets and electrofishers is feasible and beneficial to MYLFs and other native species at the local scale of individual or small groups of waterbodies.